mojontwins/MK1_NES/examples/08_cheril_perils_rom2_revamp/README.md

     }
 ```

+The `ht` array contains the value of the hotspot in each screen.

 And finally the gate is opened by detecting `level1_gate` in the custom renderer, exactly as we did in level 0. `my/map_renderer_customization.h`:

 ```c